mosra/m.css/CONTRIBUTING.rst

     `documentation <http://mcss.mosra.cz/>`_.
 -   Documentation and the website is essential part of the project and every larger Pelican theme, plugin code or CSS contribution should be reflected there.
-The website is contained inside `site/ <site>`_ subdirectory and you can build and start a local version of it using Pelican by executing ``make devserver`` in there.
-The website is then available at http://localhost:8000.
-See `Pelican usage documentation <http://mcss.mosra.cz/pelican/>`_ for more information.
--   Documentation and website content is written in reStructuredText and resides in `doc/ <doc>`_ subdirectory.
-Please verify that all your changes there do not break the website build.
+Documentation and website content is written in reStructuredText and resides in `doc/ <doc>`_ subdirectory.
+Please verify that all your changes there do not break the website build; see the `README <README.rst>`_ for a guide how to build it.
 -   Best way to contribute is by using GitHub `pull requests <https://github.com/mosra/m.css/pulls>`_
     --- fork the repository and make pull request from feature branch.
 You can also send patches via e-mail or contact me any other way.